Herrjea/wordgen/README.md

 After compiling with `make`, the executable will be bin/main.
 Run it then with `bin/main <file name>`.
 The file will be searched for in the languages/ directory.

-The way it is set by default, it parse the file and generate a short text.
+The way it is set by default, it parses the file and generates a short, cute, random text.

 ## Syntax

 The syntax is pretty rigid now, but I'll change it as soon as I find some spare time.

 Every syllable is defined through a sequence of upper case characters, each of them referring to a set of phonemes.
 Parenthesis can also be used to make enclosing elements optional, appearing 50% of the fime.
 An example would be having the sets C = { f, g, th, m, ͼ, ϝr }, V = { a, i, u, υ, η } and F = { n, l, w } and syllables (C)VV and C(C)V(F).
-This could generate words like faathmυj, ͼηlmiw, gun and ϝrinfguwmal.
+This could generate words like faathmυj, ͼηlmiw, fun and ϝrinfguwmal.

 Back to serious.
 The file containing the description must be divided into sections, all of them divided by a line consisting only of `.`.
 After the last one, a line consisting only of `#`, and all lines after that will be omitted.